2021 PSAT Course and Test Info Kit

 The Preliminary SAT (PSAT) is a standardized test administered once a year, in October, to grade 10 and 11 students who are considering a college or university education in the United States.
 Designed by College Board, an American private nonprofit organization, the PSAT measures an individual’s ability to do post-secondary schoolwork by evaluating his or her skills in evidence-based reading, writing and language, and mathematical problem solving.
 More importantly, it provides the student with firsthand practice for the SAT, the admissions test that remains a standard-bearer of the U.S. college application process.
 Upon writing the PSAT, students will receive a comprehensive diagnostic report outlining their performance on each section of the test.
 This feedback will point out their test-taking patterns and identify areas of strength and weakness, information which can be used to establish a study plan in preparation for the SAT.
 Because PSAT scores are NOT reported to any American colleges, writing the test is considered a smart, if not essential, risk-free first step in applying to post-secondary schools in the U.S.

 The PSAT allows students to practise writing a standardized test under strict time constraints in an environment similar to that of the SAT.
-The primary test day for the fall of 2020 is Wednesday, October 14 but host schools have the option of choosing Saturday, October 17 or Wednesday, October 28 as alternate dates.
-Either way, results are expected to be available online by the week of Monday, December 7.
+Students at The Bishop Strachan School will write the PSAT on Saturday, October 16, 2021 while those at Trinity College School will do so on Wednesday, October 27, 2021 Results are expected to be available online the week of Monday, December 6, 2021..

 PSAT prep course